Your Guide to Getting Enough Calcium on a Vegan or Plant-Based Diet

 Why is calcium important?

-Calcium is the most abundant mineral in the human body – and it’s key for good health, including bone health.
+Calcium is the most abundant mineral in the human body – and getting enough is key for good health, including bone health.
 In fact, 99 percent of the calcium in your body is stored in the bones and teeth.
 But it’s also a critical mineral to help your body get and maintain overall healthy cell functioning: Calcium enables blood to clot, serves a pivotal role in muscle contraction, supports regular heart rhythm, keeps nerves working as they should, and helps the cells regulate metabolism.

 Calcium has a role in preventing or treating numerous conditions that are connected to cell growth and metabolism.
 One common finding: Calcium prevents bone fractures and osteoporosis and plays a role in maintaining healthy blood pressure and treating and preventing hypertension.